 4% of audience members were first time visitor to Hull.

-Visitor satisfaction with city centre signposting has increased from 2016, indicating the public realm works have improved wayfinding; whilst accommodation quality has worsened.
+Visitor satisfaction with city centre signposting has increased from 2016, indicating the public realm works have improved wayfinding; whilst accommodation quality has worsened, but it is unclear why.
+It may be due to difficulty in finding accommodation with hotels at capacity at the time; that new visitors coming to the city in 2017 have higher expectations than previously; or that the quality of the offer has deteriorated.

 Visitor satisfaction with places to eat and drink were at 68%.
 This may have been affected by audience perceptions that many places did not open late, or were not open at all during Made in Hull.